benjaminpo/benjaminpo/README.md

 ## Hi there 👋

-🔭 I’m Benjamin and currently working in Hong Kong Housing Authority as a system analyst with the Professional Scrum Master™ (PSM) Level I & II certification.
+🔭 I’m currently working in the Hong Kong Housing Authority as a system analyst with the Professional Scrum Master™ (PSM) Level I & II certification.
+[Here is my Linkedin](https://www.linkedin.com/in/benjamin-po/)

+Hope you have a great day!